Undergraduate Academic Policies and Regulations: General Policies

 Credit for Coursework at Other Institutions

 Arcadia University degree candidates who enroll for courses at other accredited institutions may transfer credit provided that prior approval for the specific course or courses has been secured from the faculty adviser and the Registrar.
 To be granted transfer credit, students must earn a grade of “C–” or above.
 No more than one semester hour of credit may be transferred to Arcadia University for each week of summer school attended.
 A maximum of 90 credits may be transferred from a four-year college or university, or a maximum of 75 credits from a two-year college.
+Transfer Credit Policy.

 Credit from Summer Study Abroad

-The Registrar must approve credit toward graduation for courses taken abroad in summer programs.
+Following the approval of the Office of International Affairs for study abroad in summer, the Registrar must approve credit toward graduation for courses taken abroad in summer programs.
 Approval will be granted only for courses in which students fulfill formal conditions of attendance and evaluation.
 Requests for approval should be presented to the Registrar no later than May 1 for courses to be taken during the ensuing summer.

 Grades Earned through Arcadia’s College of Global Studies